 Advisor (1992 to date) to the National Trust on library conservation in 150 properties, with responsibility for surveys and preservation audits and the implementation of preservation and conservation programmes, including environmental control, display/exhibition, staff and volunteer training, in-situ conservation, packing and moving for building works, emergency and salvage procedures, shelving, storage and security, visitor engagement, conservation in action.

-Advisor to NADFAS (National Association of Decorative and Fine Art Societies, 1992 to date), surveying and assessing suitability of libraries for volunteer projects and training the (80 approx.) groups of volunteers working in collections all over the country.
+Advisor to The Arts Society (formerly NADFAS), 1992 to date), surveying and assessing suitability of libraries for volunteer projects and training the (80 approx.) groups of volunteers working in collections all over the country.

-Continuing consultancies to English Heritage and other organisations, such as the British Library Preservation Advisory Service/BLPAC (formerly the NPO), All Souls College, Oxford, Rochester Cathedral, Houses of Parliament, Eton College and the Royal College of Physicians.
+Continuing consultancies to other organisations, such as All Souls College (Oxford), Houses of Parliament, Eton College, Hatfield House, the Royal College of Physicians and Lambeth Palace.

 “Caroline has been a wonderful source of support to us on book conservation issues.
 She combines a wealth of technical knowledge and years of experience with a very practical approach, tailoring her advice to what we need most and can realistically achieve.
 Whether she is advising on minor book repairs or on packing and moving an entire library, her assistance is always invaluable and her positive attitude makes even the most daunting task seem manageable.
 Our NADFAS volunteers, for whom she runs an annual training day, say “Caroline is a marvellous communicator.
 Her enthusiasm is infectious and she inspires us with the confidence to learn so many new skills and techniques and apply them to the books we work with.”